laubana/frontend-react-auroraworld/README.md

 ### `docker-compose up prod`

 The default port is set to 5173, and the default backend endpoint is set to http://localhost:4000.

+The resources used are from https://auroragift.com/ and https://www.auroraworld.com/.